viviRbi/vyNote/readme.md

 16. What are the SOAP messaging modes?
 Messaging Exchange Patterns?

 17. Are SOAP messages delivered with GET or POST requests?
+- yes, it can if it binds to Http protocol